microsoftgraph/microsoft-graph-docs-contrib/authorization/auth_cloudSolutionProvider.md

 > **Note:** This topic applies **only** to Microsoft Cloud Solution Provider (CSP) application developers.
 The [Microsoft Cloud Solution Provider (CSP)](https://partner.microsoft.com/en-US/cloud-solution-provider) program enables Microsoft’s partners to resell and manage Microsoft Online services to customers.

-This topic describes how to enable application access to Partner-Managed customer data via Microsoft Graph using either the [authorization code grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-code) or the [service to service client credentials flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-service-to-service).
+This topic describes how to enable application access to partner-managed customer data via Microsoft Graph using either the [authorization code grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-code) or the [service to service client credentials flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-service-to-service).

 **Important:** Calling Microsoft Graph from a CSP application is only supported for directory resources (such as **user**, **group**,**device**, **organization**) and [Intune](..\beta\resources\intune_graph_overview) resources.